Radiology Report Findings vs Impression: What's the Difference?

 How does ContrastConnect ensure quality radiology reporting?

-ContrastConnect provides immediate access to expert radiologists through a secure, HIPAA-compliant platform.
-With physicians supervising over 55,000 contrast exams monthly and managing contrast reactions daily, facilities benefit from unmatched clinical expertise that supports accurate, reliable imaging interpretations.
+ContrastConnect provides immediate access to accredited radiologists through a secure, HIPAA-compliant virtual contrast supervision platform.
+With physicians supervising over 75,000+ contrast exam hours monthly, facilities benefit from unmatched clinical expertise that supports accurate, reliable imaging interpretations.

 *Note: Information provided is for general guidance only and does not constitute medical, legal, or financial advice.
 Pricing estimates and regulatory requirements are current at the time of writing and subject to change.
 For personalized consultation on imaging center operations and virtual contrast supervision, contact ContrastConnect.